yesilw0rks/airnote/README.md

 2. Toggle **Developer mode** in the top right corner.
 3. Click **Load unpacked**.
 4. Select the `extension` folder from this repository.
-5. Pin the AirNote extension to your toolbar and start writing!
+5. Pin the airnote extension to your toolbar and start writing!

 ## Tech Stack